-For the last several quarters we’ve seen prices in Toronto housing market continue to soar in evidently problematic conditions.
-There are comparisons drawn between current day and the housing bubble in Toronto in the late 1980s, early 1990s however there is debate as to when we can expect to see a slowing of price increases.
+For the last several quarters we’ve seen prices in the Toronto housing market continue to soar in evidently problematic conditions.
+There are comparisons drawn between current day and the housing bubble in Toronto in the late 1980s, early 1990s, however, there is debate as to when we can expect to see a slowing of price increases.

 Theories propose that potential new property buyers are ‘sitting on the sidelines’ to see what happens before attempting to buy.
 This is coupled with existing homeowners opting to renovate instead of purchasing new properties, as we’ve delved into in our previous article, Five Reasons to Build a Home Addition Instead of Moving.

 Biggest problems in the market

 According to the latest quarterly Housing Market Assessment from the CMHC, the main factors indicating problematic conditions for the Toronto market which have been prevalent for the last few years include:

 - Overheating – the situation where demand vastly outweighs supply of existing houses for sale on the market

 - Overvaluation – housing prices that can’t be sustained based on the current market fundamentals e.g. due to speculative purchase based purely on the idea that prices will continue to increase and therefore provide a profit